-I Thought I Found A Way to Save Time
+I Thought I Found a Way to Save Time

 We live in very rushed times, and most of us look for effective ways to reduce the time it takes for personal grooming.
-Hence, the idea of not having to shampoo our hair, rinse, shampoo again, rinse, use conditioner, and rinse again - seems like a terrific idea!
+Hence, the idea of not having to shampoo our hair, rinse, shampoo again, rinse, use conditioner, and rinse again—seems like a terrific idea!

 Who doesn't want a full head of hair that is shiny, soft, and manageable?
 I know I do!
 In addition, I do not wish to have a head full of frizzy hair.
 Living in a humid climate, that can sometimes be a challenge.

-It seemed to me to be a great idea, to combine a cleanser and a conditioner into one product.
-I remember when "Twice as Nice" first came out, and was "all the rage".
+It seemed to me to be a great idea to combine a cleanser and a conditioner into one product.
+I remember when "Twice as Nice" first came out, and was "all the rage."
 That didn't seem to last very long, though, as people simply felt their hair was not really clean.
-I remember trying it, and felt like it made me shed a lot of hair.
+I remember trying it and felt like it made me shed a lot of hair.
 Of course, that experience was many, many years ago, but I still remember why I stopped using it.

 The Cleansing Conditioner Rage

 Today, there are lots of products on the market that are cleansing conditioners.
 Some of them are very expensive, and some of them are reasonably priced.
-I have tried quite a lot of them, only to become disillusioned, time and time again.
+I have tried quite a lot of them, only to become disillusioned time and time again.

 Don't think for a moment, that I do not understand the concept.
 In order to stop stripping our hair of all of its natural oils, a cleansing conditioner makes "sense".
 I simply found that my hair never felt clean, no matter which product I tried.
 There is something about having that "clean scalp" feeling, and I was not getting it with cleansing conditioners.

 I have returned to shampoo and conditioner, although I now use only products without dimethicone or sulfates in them.
-It seems to take a while for your hair to adjust to the lack of those ingredients, but once it has - you again have a head full of healthy hair.
+It seems to take a while for your hair to adjust to the lack of those ingredients, but once it has, you again have a head full of healthy hair.

-My Experience With Renpure Cleansing Conditioners
+My Review of Renpure Cleansing Conditioners

-One of the companies that I tried, was Renpure.
-I absolutely loved the smell of the one called Sweet Pomegranate, although I also purchased - and used - the Rosemary Mint one.
+One of the companies that I tried was Renpure.
+I absolutely loved the smell of the one called Sweet Pomegranate, although I also purchased—and used—the Rosemary Mint one.
 My first experiment with their products was positive.
 I really enjoyed how my hair felt, how manageable it was, and how it smelled.

 It did not seem to leave my hair very shiny, though.
-Since I am in my 60's, and since I still have long, dark hair - I wanted it to be shiny, long, dark hair.
+Since I am in my 60's, and since I still have long, dark hair, I wanted it to be shiny, long, dark hair.
 That was disappointing, to say the least.

-With repeated usage, over the course of 2 months, I began to notice something else that really concerned me.
+With repeated usage, over the course of two months, I began to notice something else that really concerned me.
 Every time I used it, my hands would be covered with hair that should have been on my head!
 I saw a lot of my dark hair in the drain, too - that's not good!

 To be sure it was not simply my imagination, I used it one last time.
-No, it was not a figment of my imagination at all - I was losing lots of hair!
+No, it was not a figment of my imagination at all.
+I was losing lots of hair!